HacktoberfestSIT/Edu-Code/README.md

 ## 😇About the repository
- This ia a basic educational website made with HTML, CSS and Js.
+ This is a basic educational website made with HTML, CSS and Js.
 You can make any change in the design or layout of the website which makes it better.

 ## 📢General Steps to follow while contributing:
 ### Step Zero